 Choosing the right defense attorney can be the most important decision you ever make.
 At Combs Waterkotte, we’ve built our reputation on delivering results through preparation, communication, and relentless advocacy.
 Here’s what sets our Ste.
 Genevieve County, MO criminal defense lawyers apart:

-- Client-Focused Representation: We’re always available when you need us in Ste.
+- Client-Centered Representation: We’re always available when you need us in Ste.
 Genevieve County, MO—day or night.
 Our team takes time to understand your concerns, explain your options, and guide you every step of the way.
 You’ll never feel left in the dark about your case.

-- Trial-Tested Defense: We prepare every case like it’s going to court.
+- Aggressive, Trial-Ready Defense: We prepare every case like it’s going to court.
 That mindset not only strengthens your defense but gives us a clear advantage during plea negotiations and trial proceedings.

 Stay calm and avoid confrontation.
 Do not answer any questions or make statements without legal representation.
 Politely invoke your right to remain silent and contact an attorney immediately.
 Call (314) 900-HELP or reach out to Combs Waterkotte right away so our defense team can step in to protect your rights and begin preparing your case.

-What’s the difference between state and federal charges?
+What’s the difference between state and federal criminal charges?

-State charges are handled by Missouri courts and usually involve violations of state laws.
-Federal charges, on the other hand, are prosecuted by U.S. attorneys and often involve interstate activity or federal agencies.
-Federal cases carry stricter sentencing guidelines and typically require more extensive defense strategies.
+State charges are prosecuted by Missouri courts and typically involve violations of state law.
+Federal charges are prosecuted by U.S. attorneys for crimes that cross state lines or involve federal agencies.
+Federal penalties are usually much harsher.

-Will a criminal conviction stay on my record forever?
+Will a conviction stay on my record permanently?

-What if I’ve been charged with a felony but have no prior offenses?
+What happens if I’m charged with a felony but have no prior record?

 Judges often consider lack of prior convictions as a mitigating factor.
 With the right representation, your Ste.
 Genevieve County, MO attorney can argue for reduced penalties, probation, or even case dismissal.